jcarenza/allisoncarenza/src/posts/newborn-pictures-kansas-city-photographer.md

 ---
-title: 'Newborn pictures Photographer'
+title: "Newborn pictures Photographer"
-description: '<p>It had been over a week since I&apos;d held a newborn baby in my arms.
-I&apos;m not gonna lie, I [&hellip;]</p>
+description: "It had been over a week since I&apos;d held a newborn baby in my arms.
+I&apos;m not gonna lie, I "
-'
-publishDate: 'Mar 11, 2011'
+publishDate: "Mar 11, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2011/03/c1.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2011/03/c1.jpg"
-alt: 'Newborn pictures Photographer'
+alt: "Newborn pictures Photographer"
-slug: 'newborn-pictures-kansas-city-photographer'
+slug: "newborn-pictures-kansas-city-photographer"
-category: ['Newborn Photography']
+category: ["Newborn Photography"]
-tags: ['Kansas City Newborn Photography','Kansas City Photographer','Newborn','Newborn Pictures']
+tags: ["Kansas City Newborn Photography", "Kansas City Photographer", "Newborn", "Newborn Pictures"]
 ---

 <p style="text-align: center;">It had been over a week since I&apos;d held a newborn baby in my arms.
 I&apos;m not gonna lie, I missed it.
 Kind of scary thing to say out loud since I am so not ready to have kids.
 I just love the feeling when a new mom walks in with her itty bitty baby.
 I love their tiny hands, the baby smell, and the fact that they are so fragile, and needy.
 I&apos;ve gotten really good at finding rhythmn during these shoots.
 Not something I could say last year.
 I know how to comfort them, when to shoot, when to feed, and when to go ahead and change their diaper.
 I even have a whole slew of trips on how to quite them.
 Ok, maybe I&apos;m a little more ready, but that&apos;s a whole nother blog.</p>